imsc-rosetta/imsc-rosetta-specification/faq.md

 </div>
 ```

-Spacing before and after div elements should not compromise presentation.
+Spacing before and after p elements will not compromise presentation.
 </details>

 ### Namespaces